 Since launching Kiite, Deepgram has implemented a sales framework that employees buy into.
 Kiite has helped Chris Dyer, Head of Sales at Deepgram, roll out killer playbooks that sales reps actually use.

-With sales outpacing headcount, high value accounts weren’t getting the level of care and attention they needed.
+With sales outpacing headcount, high-value accounts weren’t getting the level of care and attention they needed.
 As the sales leader at a startup, Chris couldn’t afford to spend a single penny on wasted training efforts to ramp new staff.
-To scale his high calibre team, Chris knew that every rep must be able to work 75 demanding enterprise opps at a time.
+To scale his high caliber team, Chris knew that every rep must be able to work 75 demanding enterprise opportunities at a time.

 “We can’t afford to have our reps spend 3-6 months to get productive, only to learn that it was a waste of time, simply because the foundations weren’t in place.”

 Having scaled sales teams in past lives (Sales Manager at TechValidate Software, acquired by SurveyMonkey in 2017), Chris is no stranger to rapid and demanding growth.
 He knows what it’s like to try and scale a sales organization.
 That’s why he’s using Kiite.

 “Kiite freed up time and gave us a really solid foundation.
 Our reps are able to ask specific questions that aren’t clear after using Kiite, and then, in real-time, are able to add additional information based on our training sessions.